-The debate over the funding and governance of these schools appears to be a slight-of-hand by the education establishment, both public and private.
-It’s the same way a magician pulls a rabbit out of a hat, or a pick-pocket lifts a wallet.
+The debate over the funding and governance of these schools appears to be a sleight of hand by the education establishment, both public and private.
+It’s the same way a magician pulls a rabbit out of a hat, or a pickpocket lifts a wallet.
 Why, for example, is homeschooling, online schooling, public-private school collaboration, or a school-to-business internship never mentioned?
 Why is the discussion always about the education establishment’s public vs. private schools, and the legislators and special interest groups who enable them?

 This good cop, bad cop routine works because we humans are susceptible to what is called a “fear-then-relief response.”
 First, the education establishment complicates the process beyond what the average voter, parent or student understands in the limited amount of time they have to consider things like the budget, the curricula and the law.

-Make no mistake, the private school establishment thrives on the dysfunction of public schools, perceived and real.
+Make no mistake — the private school establishment thrives on the dysfunction of public schools, perceived and real.
 Private schools implicitly cherry-pick their students because the parents and students who choose them are pre-selected by the process.
-Private school parents and students — tutitioned or otherwise — are, for the most part, motivated by their autonomy or affluence (a lesson curiously ignored by public school administrators).
+Private school parents and students, tuitioned or otherwise, are, for the most part, motivated by their autonomy and/or affluence, a lesson curiously ignored by public school administrators.

-Is your head spinning?
+Does your hair hurt?
 It’s supposed to.
 By now most of the electorate is saying to itself, “Enough already, just make sure my kids can go to school tomorrow because I have to go to work in the morning.”
 The education establishment (public and private) goes on its way.
 Academic performance continues to decline because the lowest common denominator is the only result possible with “equal outcome” pedagogy, and costs continue to increase because the education monopoly allows no alternatives or competition.

 So, what’s the answer?
 I always reply, “School choice vouchers.”
 But I see now that the term “school choice” is a confusing and stigmatized misnomer, gamed by the education establishment on both sides.
 It has us falling into the good cop, bad cop ruse.
-This debate should have less to do with choosing a school and more to do with parents choosing a Personal Education Plan (PEP) for their children.
+This debate should have less to do with choosing a school and more to do with parents choosing a personal education plan for their children.

-A PEP can include a single traditional public school setting, a private school setting, an à la carte education program set up with academic credits, or some combination thereof (much the same way college students set up their classes in their chosen college major).
-And parents should be provided a scholarship to pay for their children’s PEP program in an amount the statewide voting electorate deems reasonable (similar to the way federal Pell Grants are used to pay college tuition).
+A personal education plan can include a single traditional public school setting, a private school setting, an à la carte education program set up with academic credits or some combination thereof (much the same way college students set up their classes in their chosen college major).
+And parents should be provided a scholarship to pay for their children’s personal education plan program in an amount the statewide voting electorate deems reasonable (similar to the way Pell Grants are used to pay college tuition).

-Will education costs continue to increase with Personal Education Plan scholarships?
+Will education costs continue to increase with personal education plan scholarships?
 Will academic performance continue to languish?
 Not likely.
-Putting control of a PEP in the hands of the parents insures that the program that best meets the needs of each child will be chosen and the education establishment (public and private) will have to contend with satisfying its market by providing the best services it can for the least cost.
-The “us vs. them,” “private vs. public” and “regional vs. local control of contract negotiations and curricula” perspectives are removed from the political arena.
-The statewide electorate simply decides how much its willing to spend on a per-student, per-program or per-credit basis, and the chips fall where they may.
+Putting control of a personal education plan in the hands of the parents insures that the program that best meets the needs of each child will be chosen and the education establishment (public and private) will have to contend with satisfying its market by providing the best services it can for the least cost.
+The us versus them perspective, private versus public and regional versus local control of contract negotiations and curricula, is removed from the political arena.
+The statewide electorate simply decides how much it’s willing to spend on a per student, per program or per credit basis, and the chips fall where they may.

 How do we actually do this?
 Existing Vermont statute already specifies a methodology for secondary school classes (grades seven through 12):